adke/Project_Portfolio_2021/README.md

 #### This application represents a functional GUI that models a bank machine.
 It allows the user to interact (i.e. make withdrawals or deposits) on multiple bank accounts including a chequing and savings account showing the balance on each of these accounts depending on what type of transaction the user makes.
 This online banking also shows a list of all the transactions with proper dates and descriptions that was made by the user and the transaction will be sorted from oldest to newest depending on what date range the user inputs.

 ### Connect 4 Game
 #### This was a final project that me and my friend did for our computer science course in the first semester.
 What we implemented was our version of the Connect 4 game where I am the AI bot that the user gets to play against.
-The name "Adish" is  given as a reference to the bot in the game.
+The name "Adish" (my name) is  given as a reference to the bot in the game.

 #### To play, add the Connect4.jar to your build path (this loads the JFrame and Graphics).
 How to do this will vary depending on the IDE.
 But for Eclipse, on your project folder, go to 'Properties' then 'Add JARs'.
 Select the "Connect4.jar" to add the file to your project.
 Afterwards, run the Connect 4 game via the "Connect4.java" file and finally, follow the instructions by the bot, Adish, to start the game.